llms.txt explained: Step-by-step guide & practical example

 Does an llms.txt file harm my traditional SEO?

 No, absolutely not.
-The file is aimed exclusively at LLMs and is ignored by traditional search engine crawlers like the Googlebot.
-There are no negative effects on your ranking.
+The file targets only LLMs and is ignored by traditional search engine crawlers like Googlebot.
+There are no negative effects on your rankings.

-Do I really have to convert my pages to Markdown?
+Do I really need to convert my pages to Markdown?

-It is the recommended best practice, as Markdown is the cleanest for AIs to process.
-If this is not technically possible, a link to a clean HTML page is still better than no specification at all.
+It is the recommended best practice, as Markdown is the cleanest format for AIs to process.
+If that’s not technically feasible, a link to a clean HTML page is still better than no entry at all.

-Do Google, ChatGPT & Co. now officially use the file?
+Do Google, ChatGPT & Co. officially use the file now?

 Can I use llms.txt to prevent my data from being used for AI training?

 No, that’s not what it’s for.
-You control the training via the robots.txt (e.g., with User-agent: GPTBot and Disallow: /). llms.txt controls the AI when answering a specific query, not during general training.
+Training is controlled via robots.txt (e.g., with User-agent: GPTBot and Disallow: /). llms.txt guides the AI when answering a specific query, not during general training.

 How many links should I include in my llms.txt?